 I. PURPOSE

-The purpose of this policy is to provide guidance to school district employees as to the data the school district collects and maintains regarding its personnel.
+The purpose of this policy is to provide guidance to school district employees as to the data the school district collects and maintains regarding its employees, volunteers, independent contractors, and applicants (“personnel”).

 II.
 GENERAL STATEMENT OF POLICY

-A. All data on individuals collected, created, received, maintained or disseminated by the school district, which is classified by statute or federal law as public, shall be accessible to the public pursuant to the procedures established by the school district.
+A. All data on individuals collected, created, received, maintained, or disseminated by the school district, which is classified by statute or federal law as public, shall be accessible to the public pursuant to the procedures established by the school district.

 B. All other data on individuals is private or confidential.